Mehek02/Document-Scanner/README.md

 # Document-Scanner
-opencv
-Code for building a document scanner using opencv in python.
-Comparision results are saved as comp<number>.png files.
-1.jpg and 2.jpg are test images.
+Python Code for building a document scanner using opencv library./n Comparision results are saved as comp<number>.png files./n 1.jpg and 2.jpg are test images.